C2SM/clim-sanity-checker/README.md

 Most of the paths used in sanity_test.py are read by default from the file paths.py, but the defaults paths can be overriden by passing them in arguments.
 For more infos about the argument list, please type python sanity_test.py -h

-## Models supported
-This tool was written using ECHAM-HAMMOZ output files as model.
-It has been tested for icon files as well (contact Jonas Jucker for more infos)).

 ## Variables to analyse
 The definition of the variables to analyse is done in the files located in the folder variables_to_process.